Is self-employment right for me?

 Potential disadvantages to self-employment:

-• Increased stress – the responsibility for success or failure, loss and profit, all lies with you.
+• Increased responsibility – aspects such as success, failure, loss and profit all lie with you.
 You won't have paid holidays or sick pay, and you could earn less in the short term.

 • You have to rely on your own intrinsic motivation as you won’t have a line manager directing your efforts and backing you up.